civican/legisinfo/44-1/bills/C-18/bill_text.md

 An arbitration panel must take the following factors into account in making its decision:

-the value added, monetary and otherwise, to the news content in question by each party, as assessed in terms of their investments, expenditures and other actions in relation to that content; and
+the value added, monetary and otherwise, to the news content in question by each party, as assessed in terms of their investments, expenditures and other actions in relation to that content;

-the benefits, monetary and otherwise, that each party receives from the content being made available by the digital news intermediary in question.
+the benefits, monetary and otherwise, that each party receives from the content being made available by the digital news intermediary in question; and

+the bargaining power imbalance between the news business and the operator of the digital news intermediary in question.

 ### Section 39